 #7 – Make tons of zucchini noodles and add your homemade roasted tomato sauce.
 It’s a light, low carb meal that will satisfy you without all the fat.

 #8 – Perfect little homemade gift.
 Pretty much everyone who cooks loves using tomato sauce in pasta, pizza, breakfast, brunch and more.
 The possibilities are endless so gifting a jar of this homemade sauce to a cook will be cherished!
 And definitely used!
+They’ll love receiving gifts from this simple roasted tomato sauce recipe.

 These beauties are so delicious on their own, you don’t even have to make a sauce.
 Eat the roasted tomatoes for breakfast with eggs or as the perfect side dish.